willayy/SNNPy/README.md

 #### Installation

+- Install source code.
-- Its recommended to build the SNNpy-test executable to test the software on your device before building the shared library files for the python module.
+- (Recommended) build SNNpy-test executable to test if software works correctly in your enviorment.
-- Build the shared libraries for the python module using CMake (recommended).
+- Build the shared libraries for the python module using CMake (recommended build tool).
+- Start using python module!

 #### This project was developed and tested using: